LizethVictoria20/doki-template/README.md

 ## Introduction
 ### The project
-when a developer starts an application they want it to look good, but it takes some time to do this. we created doki template, we want to save time for developers avoiding concentrating on styles so that it focuses only on functionality, that is the goal of doki
+When a developer starts an application they want it to look good, but it takes some time to do this.
+We created Doki Template, we want to save time for developers avoiding concentrating on styles so that it focuses only on functionality, that is the goal of doki.

 Other features: people who wish to upload their template can do so by simply registering on our page.